maybenot-io/maybenot/crates/maybenot-simulator/README.md

 simulator is not necessarily to be a perfect simulator, but a useful simulator for making different kinds of traffic analysis defenses.

-There are also fundamental issues with simulating delay actions of machines.
+There are also fundamental issues with simulating delaying actions of machines.
 Because the simulator takes as input a base network trace of encrypted network traffic, we do not know any semantics or inter-dependencies between the packets in the encrypted trace.
-As a result, we cannot properly simulate delay actions.
+As a result, we cannot properly simulate delaying actions.
 For example, if a machine blocks a packet, we cannot know if the blocked packet contains a request for a resource that leads to a response contained in the following received packets.
 The simulator will happily still